Support the Emmett Institute on Climate Change and the Environment by Joining a Climate Ride Event

-Registration for Climate Ride is $100 and then you raise at least $2,800 to participate in an all-inclusive cycling trip.
+Registration for Climate Ride or Climate Hike is $100 and then you raise at least $2,800 to participate in an all-inclusive cycling trip.
 Proceeds go directly to the beneficiaries that riders choose.
-Riders are welcome to join the Emmett Institute team as well as non-riding sponsors and supporters at any level.
-For more information or to register in support of UCLA School of Law’s Emmett Institute, please visit http://bike.climateride.org/participant/EmmettInstitute.
+Join the Emmett Institute team as a sponsor and supporter at any level.

 More Information / Support the UCLA School of Law's Emmett Institute